G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

 I don’t go to protests, I don’t keep myself constantly informed on global, national, or even local news.
 I don’t do these things, because I don’t think they do anything but waste our time.
 I don’t think it brings about the real change we need.

-Awareness is good, but like I said I've seen enough to know.
-I know other like-minded people are spreading awareness for me and I salute them.
+Awareness is good, but like I said, I've seen enough.
+I know enough, I remember enough.
+When things happen that need the public eye on it, I know other like-minded people are spreading the awareness needed.
+I salute them.

 I think it is more productive to do other things.
 To focus on yourself and your community.
 Become the best you can be, so that you may be the best “you” to help others.
+It's not selfish.
 Do things you enjoy for yourself.
 Give back to others.
 Do things because you want to, and not for money.
 Do as much of those things as you can.
-No one is here forever.
+None of us are here forever.

 ___